Why Lithium ion solar charge controller?

-A charge controller which regulates charging of a lithium-ion battery is a lithium ion solar charge controller.
+A charge controller which regulates the charging of a lithium-ion battery is a lithium battery solar charge controller.

-PWM (Pulse width modulation): This is less efficient but fairly cheap.
+PWM (Pulse width modulation) charge controller for lifepo4: This is less efficient but fairly cheap.

-MPPT (Maximum power point tracker): This is highly efficient but costly.
+MPPT (Maximum Power Point Tracking) charge controller for lifepo4: This is highly efficient but costly.

-It is on the choice of installer or buyer to go with PWM or MPPT as both technologies can be used to regulate charging of Li-ion battery.
+It is on the choice of installer or buyer to go with PWM or MPPT as both technologies can be used to regulate the charging of Li-ion batteries.

 How and when to use Lithium ion solar charge controller?

-Many different types of solar charge controllers are supplied by www.zhcsolar.com with different amperage and capacities.
+Many different types of solar charge controllers are supplied by zhcsolar.com with different amperage and capacities.
 Choosing the right capacity of charge controller depending on the capacity and battery type is essential for the system’s performance.
-Like the model HP2460 from zhcsolar.com can be used for Li-ion battery of around 40-50A.
+Like the model WP5048D from zhcsolar.com can be used for Li-ion batteries of around 40-50A.

 It is very important to have all the components of the solar system in an appropriate ratio, no less or more than required.
 Depending on the load demand or connected (expected) load to be supplied by solar photovoltaic generation the solar panels should be installed and relevant to the panels, charge controllers and batteries should be installed.
 Losses in the system should be considered to design and implement the whole system.